Track records keep falling in fast Tokyo Games

-TOKYO (AP) — The Tokyo Games just keep producing some of the fasted moments the world has ever seen on the track.
+TOKYO (AP) — The Tokyo Games keep producing some of the fastest moments the world has ever seen on the track.

 A day after the men’s 400-meter hurdles staged possibly one of the greatest races ever run, the women put on their own show as one of the Games’ most anticipated rivalries lived up to the hype.